jomardyan/AudioDownload-YT/PLUGIN_API.md

 ## Overview

-The ytdownloader plugin system provides a clean, extensible architecture for adding support for new content platforms.
+  The audiodownload-yt plugin system provides a clean, extensible architecture for adding support for new content platforms.
 The system is built around the concept of **converters** - pluggable modules that handle downloading and converting content from specific platforms.

 ## Architecture